PulsarHRI/pulsarhri.github.io/docs/01-Single-Actuator.md

 ```
 ## Connect to the actuator

-Automatically detect the USB port and establish a connection to the actuator.
+Automatically detect the USB port, create the CAN adapter, and attempt to connect to the actuator.
+If the connection fails, the program exits gracefully.

 ```py title=""
 port = CANoverUSB.get_port()  # auto-detect